Skip to main content

 Which ID card do I need if I have more than one role at the University?

-If you are a PGR student who is also undertaking an undergraduate or postgraduate taught course, you will typically only need your PGR ID card, unless you need to separate your library loans, print credit, or access to restricted areas.
+• PGR students also undertaking an undergraduate or postgraduate taught course - you will typically only need your PGR ID card, unless you need to separate your library loans, print credit, or access restricted areas.
+Please note that if your PGR studies complete before your undergraduate course you will need to return your PGR ID card and obtain a student ID card.

 How do I access buildings, rooms, and labs?